lddubeau/bootprompt/docs/bootbox-to-bootprompt.md

 of those who might be upgrading from Bootbox 4 to Bootprompt, here are some major differences between the two libraries:

+* This package has a new name "Bootprompt", consequently, the CSS class names and the DOM event names have also changed from using a ``bb-`` prefix to ``bp-``.

 * Bootprompt does not contain a polyfill for ``Object.keys``.
 You should setup your own polyfill to load before Bootprompt or use libraries like ``core-js`` to provide it for you.